barrettotte/IBMi-Book/docs/core/ibmi/os.md

 A library is a way to logically organize objects.

 Users can create libraries, but there are also special system libraries shipped with the OS.
+Libraries that start with 'Q' are often system objects.
 Here are a few of them:
 * QSYS - Essential system objects
 * QSYS2 - Additional system objects